Faculty Resources

 • SI sessions are offered across various course modalities, in person and/or online.

-• SI sessions are open to all students in the course section and are usually attended on a voluntary basis, free of charge.
+• SI sessions are free of charge, open to all students in the course, and are attended on a voluntary basis.

 • SI Leaders are key people in the program.
 They are students who have demonstrated competence in the course and have great facilitation skills.